takuma-komatsu/why-is-gchandle_new-called-before-gc_register_my_thread/README.md

 # why-is-gchandle_new-called-before-gc_register_my_thread

-Example project for reporting a bug where GCHandle::New() is called before gc_register_my_thread() on a background thread when using AssetBundle.LoadFromStreamAsync().
+Example project for reporting a bug where GCHandle::New() is called before GC_register_my_thread() on a background thread when using AssetBundle.LoadFromStreamAsync().

 ## Bug Details